jvaugha3038/Pi-in-the-Sky/README.md

 *turret, without walls*

 Ignoring the grey handle, which is a remnant of Troy wanting to be able to control it like a turret (which we are not allowed to do), this is the crank part.
 The orange handle can be turned to rotate the light grey pole in the middle, which will have a string connected to it.
 This will pull back a board that has the projectile on the other end, and when the crank is released, the board will get pulled forward again by some rubber stretch bands.
+Said board isn't in the Onshape document because the idea is we design it with the payload in mind.

+# `Problems`